1/9/2023

-Winter Safety: What Temperature is Too Cold for Dogs?
+Winter Safety: How Cold is Too Cold for Dogs?

 How Cold Is Too Cold for My Dog?

-According to DVM Jennifer Coates, it’s time to pay attention to your dog’s outdoor activities once the temperature falls below 45 degrees.
-While not necessarily dangerous, dogs with shorter hair and little or no undercoat will start to feel uncomfortable on these colder days.
+According to DVM Jennifer Coates, it’s time to limit your dog’s outdoor activities once the temperature falls below 45 degrees.
+While it's not necessarily dangerous, dogs with shorter hair and little or no undercoat will start to feel uncomfortable on these colder days.
 Once the temperature hits 32 degrees or below, small dogs, dogs that are not built for winter, young puppies, and older dogs should have limited time outdoors.

-Of course, there are cold-weather dog breeds, such as an Alaskan Malamute, Siberian Husky, or Samoyed, that have more protection and actually prefer cold temperatures.
-Pet parents should still monitor these dogs when they’re outside.
+Of course, there are cold-weather dog breeds, such as an Alaskan Malamute, Siberian Husky, or Samoyed, that have more protection and sometimes prefer cold temperatures.
+However, pet parents should still monitor these cold-weather dogs when they’re outside.
 Dr. Coates recommends paying especially close attention to dogs when it’s below 20 degrees.

-It’s also important to note that temperature isn’t the only factor to consider.
+Although it is important to know how cold is too cold for dogs, it’s also crucial to remember that temperature isn’t the only factor to consider.
 Wind chill, moisture levels, and snow can further affect how a dog reacts to being outside.
-The simplest rule of thumb is that if it’s too cold for you, it’s probably too cold for your pet to be out longer than a few minutes for a potty break.
+The simplest rule of thumb is that if it’s too cold for you, it’s probably too cold for your best friend to be out longer than a few minutes for a bathroom break.

 How Does Cold Weather Affect Dogs?

 Cold weather impacts dogs in several ways.
-Freezing temperatures can cause hypothermia and frostbite fairly quickly.
-Wintry conditions also create other dangers.
-Slippery surfaces can cause dogs to slip and fall, leading to a variety of injuries.
+Just like in humans, freezing temperatures can cause hypothermia and frostbite quickly.
+Winter conditions also create other dangers for our furry friends.
+Slippery surfaces can cause dogs to slip and fall, which can lead to a variety of potentially serious injuries.

-The cold is particularly tough on our pet’s paws.
+Another thing pet parents need to take into consideration is that the cold is particularly tough on our dog's paws.
 Chunks of ice, snow, or rock salt can lodge themselves between your dog’s paw pads and cut their feet.
 Prolonged exposure to salt and other de-icing chemicals can lead to chemical burns and even make your best friend more susceptible to frostbite.

-Signs Your Dog Needs to Come Inside from the Cold
+Signs Your Dog is Cold and Needs to Come Inside

 There are a variety of signs that your dog is too cold.
-Periodically check on your pooch and look for these signals to determine when it’s time to come back inside.
+Make sure to periodically check on your dog and look for these signals to determine when it’s time to come back inside.

 - Whimpering, whining, or excessive barking.
 This is your dog trying to “verbally” say it’s too cold.

 - Unwillingness to move.
-If your pooch stops walking or playing and starts prancing on his feet or holding up a paw, it’s time to go indoors.
-When you get inside, check his paws for any snow or ice lodged in their foot pads.
+If your dog stops walking or playing and starts prancing on their feet or holding up a paw, it’s time to go indoors.
+When you get inside, check their paws for any snow or ice lodged in their foot pads.

 - Shivering.
 Simply put, a shivering dog has had enough of the cold.